jackcary/pandemicpregnancy.com/content/_index.md

 ---

 ### Does being pregnant put me at a higher risk for severe illness?

 ### Can the virus be passed to my baby in the womb?

-### Should I consider a home birth instead of a hospital birth?
+### Should I consider a home birth instead of hospital birth?

-### Can COVID-19 be passed to my baby at the time of delivery?
+### Can the virus be passed to my baby at the time of delivery?

 ### Has COVID-19 been detected in breastmilk?